ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 ![Trouble shoot 2](./images/troubleshoot-wrong-uri-2.png)

 Now we see that there was a 500 error.
 This is better.
 We do not see any root cause, there is no problem with the plan (still 92 calls possible).
-It is not clear that the back-end URI is wrong.
+It is not clear that the back end URI is wrong.
 So, let's see the logs from the Gateway itself.
 We know that we are running DataPower as a docker container.
 So, let's get the container id by issuing `sudo docker ps`, then now we can check the logs of the gateway using the `sudo docker logs -f <gateway-container-id>`.
 (To get the gateway container id, issue the command sudo docker ps).
 It becomes very clear that the error is the URL...

 ![Trouble shoot 3](./images/troubleshoot-wrong-uri-3.png)